CS581/CS581-S23/README.md

 ## Textbook

-No textbook is required.
+Textbook is not required.
 You might find Artificial Intelligence: A Modern Approach (http://aima.cs.berkeley.edu/) to be useful for this course.

 ## Instructor